How Permit Approval Processes Work

 Want to build a deck, open a restaurant, or start construction on a new development?
 You'll need permits.
 For many people, the permitting process feels like an opaque obstacle course — submit paperwork, wait indefinitely, receive requests for changes, wait some more, and hope for eventual approval.
+The National Association of Home Builders (NAHB) has found that regulatory requirements, including permits, add an average of 24% to the cost of building a new single-family home — a figure that underscores how significant this process is for anyone undertaking a construction project.

 This article explains what happens between submitting a permit application and receiving approval, and why the process takes the time it does.